PhysGym: Benchmarking LLMs in Interactive Physics Discovery with Controlled Priors: Experiments

 \paragraph{Impact of Prior Knowledge on Model Performance.} Intuitively, reducing prior knowledge should increase task difficulty and lower success rates for models that can effectively leverage such information.
 Our systematic evaluation across four prior knowledge levels confirms this expectation while revealing distinct patterns across LLMs.

-As shown in Figure~\ref{fig:success_rate_vs_prior}, the thinking models, o4-mini and Gemini, both exhibit a monotonic decrease in success rates as prior knowledge diminishes.
-This performance decline was substantial across all models; for instance, o4-mini's accuracy dropped from 62.89\% to 41.24\% with the removal of contextual information, and performance at the lowest prior level (L4) was roughly half of that at the highest (L1) for all models (Table~\ref{tab:llm_performance}).
+As shown in Figure~\ref{fig:success_rate_vs_prior}, as prior knowledge diminishes, the performance decline was substantial across all models.
+For instance, o4-mini's accuracy dropped from 62.89\% to 41.24\% with the removal of contextual information, and performance at the lowest prior level (L4) was roughly half of that at the highest (L1) for all models (Table~\ref{tab:llm_performance}).
 The non-thinking model, Claude 3.7 Sonnet, showed a particularly interesting profile.
 It suffered the most pronounced accuracy drop from L3 to L4, indicating a high sensitivity to variable nomenclature.
-However, it gained minimal benefit from the richer information in levels L3 to L1, suggesting its ability to leverage complex prior knowledge for reasoning is limited.
+However, it gained minimal benefit from the richer information from L3 to L1, suggesting its ability to leverage complex prior knowledge for reasoning is limited.

 For individual problems, success patterns are not monotonic.
-A more detailed analysis (Appendix~\ref{apsubsec:overlap}) reveals a non-monotonic inclusion relationship between the sets of problems solved at different prior knowledge levels.
+A more detailed analysis (Appendix~\ref{apsubsec:overlap}) of the results from Gemini-2.5-flash, o4-mini, and Claude reveals a non-monotonic inclusion relationship between the sets of problems solved at different prior knowledge levels.
 Specifically, some problems that are successfully solved at lower prior levels (e.g., L3 or L4) fail at higher prior levels (e.g., L1 or L2), and vice versa.
 This counterintuitive pattern indicates a fundamental limitation in current models' ability to consistently and rationally utilize prior knowledge across varying information contexts.
 These findings underscore the complex and non-linear effects of prior knowledge on model reasoning capabilities and validate that our experimental setup provides valuable insights into how models process and integrate information when understanding physical environments.

-\paragraph{Prior is More Important For Difficult Task.} To investigate the relationship between prior knowledge and model performance, we conducted a more granular analysis across varying task difficulty levels.
+\paragraph{Prior is More Important for Difficult Task.} To investigate the relationship between prior knowledge and model performance, we conducted a more granular analysis across varying task difficulty levels.
 We hypothesized that task difficulty would significantly influence how models leverage prior knowledge when formulating experiments and environmental hypotheses.